 As an organization, Branches provides life-changing opportunities to working families and their children to break the cycle of generational poverty.
-Branches’ 2 Generation Approach incorporates the entire family when providing financial services, turning our families’ needs into opportunities to grow and learn.
+Branches’ 2 Generation Approach incorporates the entire family when providing services in particular when it comes to our financial wellness services, turning our families’ needs into opportunities to grow and learn.
 Our workshops provide financial skills and education to children, youth and adults in a comprehensive, integrated approach, simultaneously equipping kids and parents with the knowledge and tools needed to put the whole family on a path to achieving prosperity.

 The 2Gen approach seeks to create an intergenerational cycle of opportunity for children, parents, and families with low-incomes, generating a measurable increase in their economic security, by improving their educational success, economic supports, health and well-being, and social capital.

 In recent years, we have facilitated over 50 financial education classes for our middle and high school students.
 Through pre and post-test assessments, the students reported that they became more confident in their understanding of financial concepts.
 Students learned about personal finance including; college financial aid process, the difference between good and bad debt, budgeting, saving, credit and protection from identity theft.

 We also have lessons for each age group, ranging from kindergarten to middle school.
 These classes build off each other and introduce the students to age appropriate concepts about making choices between wants and needs, budgeting, saving and basic banking.
 These classes reach all elementary and middle school students at all 3 Branches sites.
 We have also conducted field trips: the elementary students have toured TD Bank and the middle school students have toured the Federal Reserve Bank in Doral in order to further familiarize our children and youth with the banking system.